+If you are looking for a Las Vegas asset protection attorney, we can help.
 We know how to evaluate current client holdings and work with our clients to identify the best ways to legally protect those holdings from a variety of creditors, whether through civil suits involving negligence or malpractice.

 Our firm has a solid working knowledge of: